anjesh/internship-test/devops/docker-me/readme.md

 Create a Dockerfile to automate the following tasks

-* Use the alpine linux
+* Use the alpine linux image
 * Setup nginx server
 * Clone the given repo https://github.com/anjesh/internship-test
 * Copy this [folder](https://github.com/anjesh/internship-test/tree/master/devops/docker-me/site) from the cloned repo to the nginx document root folder